Pouteriacampechiananervosachurchkey758/linux-wallpaperengine-TUI/README.md

 # linux-wallpaperengine-TUI
-A lightweight, fast, linux-wallpaperengine UI by me!~
+A lightweight, fast, universal, linux-wallpaperengine TUI by me!~

 ## Dependencies